-- 1. Names of Boats Any race boat may carry a boat name selected by the owner, but such name shall be subject to the approval of the APBA Executive Director.
-Lewd, suggestive or vulgar names and/or graphics will not be permitted on race boats.
-Should such approval be withheld that boat shall be ineligible to compete in any sanctioned APBA event until cleared by APBA.
-The decision of the APBA executive director shall be final on such matters. - 2 Effective Dates Registrations and assignments of racing numbers become effective December 1 and are valid until November 30, unless rescinded or surrendered.
-When requested, the numbers of the previous membership year will be reassigned. - 3.
-Replacement or Substitute Boat See Awarding of Points (Section VI, Rules 8-9) - 4.
-Transferability of Number - No owner may use the same racing number on more than one hull.
-When race boats are sold, they must be re-registered by the new owner and new numbers assigned, except in those cases wherein the former owner shall consent to the transfer of his number to the new owner. - 5 Annual Boat Registration Fees See APBA membership application. - 6.
-Numbers Criteria All APBA Offshore Classes: Numbers on all race boats shall meet the following criteria: - a.
-Numbers only, not more than 3 digits.
+- 1.1 Names of Boats Any race boat may carry a boat name selected by the owner, but such name shall be subject to the approval of the APBA Executive Director.
+Lewd, suggestive, or vulgar names and/or graphics will not be permitted on race boats.
+Should such approval be withheld, that boat shall be ineligible to compete in any sanctioned APBA event until cleared by APBA.
+The decision of the APBA executive director shall be final on such matters. - 1.2 Effective Dates Registrations and assignments of racing numbers become effective December 1 and are valid until November 30, unless rescinded or surrendered.
+When requested, the numbers of the previous membership year will be reassigned.

-- b.
-Numbers must be:
+- 1.3 Replacement or Substitute Boat See Awarding of Points (Section VI, Rules 8-9) - 1.4 Transferability of Number No owner may use the same racing number on more than one hull.
+When race boats are sold, they must be re-registered by the new owner and new numbers assigned, except in those cases wherein the former owner shall consent to the transfer of his number to the new owner. - 1.5 Annual Boat Registration Fees See APBA membership application. - 1.6 Numbers Criteria All APBA Offshore Classes: Numbers on all race boats shall meet the following criteria: - 1.6.1 Numbers only, not more than 3 digits. - 1.6.2 Numbers must be:

-- i.
 Any whole number between 00 and 999 with the exception the number one ("1").
 The Number 1 is reserved for the National High Point Champion as designated by the ORC and may not be used in any form by another boat in any class.
 Race numbers shall contain a maximum of 3 digits.
 No duplicate numbers are allowed.
-Numbers may include a single zero("0") in front of a single- or double-digit number to differentiate the race number from an otherwise duplicate number.
-(Some examples of legal numbers are: 2, 02, 20, 020, 200, 22, 022, 220, etc.) In memory of Randy Linebach, the number "24" is permanently retired and may never again be used in APBA Offshore. #413 was retired for Class 4 in 2012.
-Boats cannot obtain #413 when running in Class 4.
+Numbers may include a single zero ("0") in front of a single- or double-digit number to differentiate the race number from an otherwise duplicate number.
+(Some examples of legal numbers are: 2, 02, 20, 020, 200, 22, 022, 220, etc.) In memory of Randy Linebach, the number "24" is permanently retired and may never again be used in APBA Offshore. #4-13 was retired for Class 400 in 2012.
+Boats cannot obtain #4-13 when running in Class 400.

-- ii.
+- a.
 Strongly contrasting in color.

-- iii.
-A minimum of 24 inches tall with a minimum stroke of four inches
+- b.
+A minimum of 24 18 inches tall with a minimum stroke of four three inches

-- iv.
+- c.
 On both sides of the hull

-- v.
+- d.
 On the deck

-- vi.
+- e.
 Legible for scoring purposes.

-- c.
-Duplicate racing numbers are not allowed.
+- 1.6.3 Duplicate racing numbers are not allowed.
 Within all classes of APBA Offshore, every boat shall have a unique identifying number.
 (No two boats shall have the same number regardless of class)

-- d.
-In the event that two or more boats request the same number, the requested number shall be awarded to the boat using the following criteria:
+- 1.6.4 In the event that two or more boats request the same number, the requested number shall be awarded to the boat using the following criteria:

-i.
-For unused numbers-
+For unused numbers:

 - a.
 The boat having requested the number first.
-First request shall be determined by date (postmark or headquarters fax time stamp no phone calls) of properly executed boat registration and membership application note: all required fees must be paid in full). - b.
+First request shall be determined by date (postmark or headquarters fax time stamp - no phone calls) of properly executed boat registration and membership application - note: all required fees must be paid in full). - b.
 Should two or more applications arrive at the same time, the applicant having raced under that number the longest (regardless of sanctioning body) shall be awarded the number.
 The owner requesting the number must call and have the previous sanctioning organization confirm in writing the owner's earliest date of application for that number in that sanctioning body.

-ii.
-For numbers in use-
+For numbers in use: